Hypnosis has positive, measurable effects! Click on any of the links below to see the studies for yourself!

 If you are interested in learning more about how hypnosis can help you have a relaxed, easy birth, check out the two national childbirth education courses (with local teachers!) dedicated to providing self-hypnosis instruction to pregnant moms:

-Although I am certified in Hypnobabies, I think both courses are wonderful, and I don't have a preference between them (I always get asked!).
+I am certified in Hypnobabies and Hypnobirthing.
+I think both courses are wonderful, and I don't have a preference between them (I always get asked!).
 Whichever course is closer to you, and being offered at a time that fits your pregnancy schedule, that's the one you should take if you feel called to this type of meditative practice.
+If you simply can't fit the course into your schedule, both offer study at home kits, with CDs to listen while you sleep!
+Now that's a preparation course any mom can fit into her schedule!